inkognitro/oas-tszod-gen/README.md

 - Relative Urls or a Link to another domain for ComponentRefs is not supported.

 ## Pull request policy
-If you feel the need to have a not supported feature to be implemented, feel free to open a new pull request.
+If you think an unsupported feature needs to be implemented, feel free to open a new pull request.
-Please become aware of the existing pull request criteria which is defined [here](.github/pull_request_template.md).
+Please refer to the existing pull request criteria defined [here](.github/pull_request_template.md).